AsherBond/hw_demo/README.md

 `docker login`

-use the configure menu to change the branch from * to master or another branch.
+use the configure menu to change the branch from * to */master or another branch such as */release or */failtest.
 The failtest branch will cause the test to fail when branch is set to * by default.